wistia/wistia-open-docs/_posts/transcripts.md

 ## Editing Your Transcription

-{% post_image hashed_id: '50790ac6c8ec8e44d5bb0e23897ff65e89bf00ad', class: 'center' %}

-If you spot an error in the automated transcription we produce for you, or just need to update your SRT file, you can do that easily by selecting the *Captions* option under the <span class="action_menu">Video Actions</span>
+If you spot an error in the automated transcription we produce for you, or just need to update your SRT file, you can do that easily by selecting the *Edit* option in the Captions area of the *Customize Panel*.

-after your transcription is complete.
+{% post_image hashed_id: '41726c8fe540ef97a25ca8042d7358e25ed1cc70', class: 'center' %}

 {{ "Make sure to keep the timing in line!
 If you update the content of your video, the timing may have changed.
 Make sure to note that in your SRT file!" | note }}